-As indicated above, the portfolio of investments in respect of the Complainant comprised at times solely or predominantly of structured products.
+As indicated above, the portfolio of investments in respect of the Complainant comprised solely of structured products.
 Such excessive exposure to structured products occurred over a long period of time.
 This clearly emerges from the Table of Investments forming part of the 'Investor Profile' provided by the Service Provider for the Complainant.